-Depression is a widely observed psychological condition, marked by experiences of persistent low spirits, a diminished interest or enjoyment in activities, known as anhedonia, coupled with a condition of acquired helplessness.
+Depression is a widely observed psychological condition marked by experiences of persistent low spirits, a diminished interest or enjoyment in activities, known as anhedonia, coupled with a condition of acquired helplessness.
 It is the psychiatric condition with the highest suicide rate.
 World Health Organization data indicates that around 280 million individuals globally experience various levels of depression.
-The number of patients is continuously increasing, and the onset age is trending younger.1 Currently, treatment options for depression are very limited.
-Diet, exercise, and other modifiable risk factors are considered potential effective strategies for intervening in depression.
-As the second most popular drink in the world following water, tea has gained interest for its possible health benefits.2 Nevertheless, the relationship between tea drinking and depressive symptoms is not well-defined.
-Evaluation of aggregated data from various observational studies suggests a reverse correlation between the regular consumption of tea and the probability of encountering depression.3 It has been reported that compounds in tea, such as teasaponin, may exert protective effects against depression by upregulating the extracellular regulated protein kinases(ERK)/yclic AMP response element binding protein (CREB)/brain-derived neurotrophic factor (BDNF) signaling pathway.4 However, the link between drinking tea and depression is still not definitive.
-Research focusing on caffeine, another key ingredient in tea, suggests that consuming caffeine might elevate the likelihood of experiencing depression and anxiety, particularly among college students.5 Consequently, the role of tea consumption in potentially slowing the progression of depression remains inconclusive.
-Moreover, observational studies can be affected by possible confounding variables, the issue of reverse causality, and the limitations of smaller sample sizes.
+The number of patients is continuously increasing, and the onset age is trending younger.
+Currently, treatment options for depression are very limited.
+Diet, exercise, and other modifiable risk factors are considered potentially effective strategies for intervening in depression.
+As the second most popular drink in the world after water, tea has garnered interest for its potential health benefits.
+Nevertheless, the relationship between tea drinking and depressive symptoms is not well-defined.
+Evaluation of aggregated data from various observational studies suggests a reverse correlation between the regular consumption of tea and the likelihood of experiencing depression.3 It has been reported that compounds in tea, such as teasaponin, may exert protective effects